qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Conversions.rst

 to_interval
 ...........

-Converts a string to a interval type.
+Converts a string to an interval type.
 Can be used to take days, hours, month, etc of a date.

 .. list-table::
    :widths: 15 85